 “Oh, they are focusing me to use their product instead of others.
 They are evil for that.”

-Normally these people are talking about the Windows operating system and how Internet Explorer is installed by default, how Windows Live integrates with other Microsoft products such as Microsoft Office, their online cloud based file hosting SkyDrive and all that stuff.
-These people for some reason gets annoyed and pissed off because Microsoft try to be helpful and integrate their services together and true maybe Microsoft is doing it only to make a profit but as soon as Apple came along many of these people said the following.
+Normally these people are talking about the Windows operating system and how Internet Explorer is installed by default, how Windows Live integrates with other Microsoft products such as Microsoft Office, their online cloud-based file hosting SkyDrive and all that stuff.
+These people for some reason get annoyed and pissed off because Microsoft tries to be helpful and integrate their services true maybe Microsoft is doing it only to make a profit but as soon as Apple came along many of these people said the following.

 Oh iTunes is great.
 Not only does it work with my iPod, iPod Nano, iPod Touch, iPad, QuickTime, Bank Account and everything but it also changed my life and makes everything so much more easy.

-Now I am not having a moan about the “fan boy” or cult following of Apple products but why is it when Microsoft does something and try to make all their products work together better so that it ultimately helps their end-user and then everyone turns around and moans.
-Yet although a company like Google comes along and make everything and anything work together so that you can search for information on toast and the world raises their hands and thanks them yet Microsoft adds a tiny search bar and the world fawns.
+Now I am not having a moan about the “fanboy” or cult following of Apple products but why is it when Microsoft does something and tries to make all their products work together better so that it ultimately helps their end-user and then everyone turns around and moans?
+Yet although a company like Google comes along and makes everything and anything work together so that you can search for information on toast and the world raises its hands and thanks them yet Microsoft adds a tiny search bar and the world fawns.

-I would like to think the reason for this is because when Microsoft did this that it was a whole new idea and seeing it is now expected that other companies do it by default but then once Microsoft does it people still in the back of their mind still can not accept Microsoft helping out the end-user.
+I would like to think the reason for this is that when Microsoft did this that it was a whole new idea and seeing it is now expected that other companies do it by default but then once Microsoft does it people are still in the back of their minds still can not accept Microsoft helping out the end-user.

-That said I think Microsoft could actually do a better job integrating their services at the operating system level while still allowing 3rd party to do the same – just think what it could for businesses, education and by proxy, the home market.
+That said I think Microsoft could do a better job integrating its services at the operating system level while still allowing 3rd parties to do the same – just think what it could do for businesses, education and by proxy, the home market.